top of page

 Independent research

-I am conducting this research unaffiliated to any institution, in order to have no reporting or documentation obligations.
+I am conducting this research unaffiliated with or funded by any institution, in order to have no reporting or documentation obligations.

 Share with me: